 - Use of certain drugs (such as prozac, mellaril, and guanethidine)

-- Neurological disease such as a stroke or nerve damage to the spinal cord or back
+- Nervous system diseases, such as a stroke or nerve damage to the spinal cord or back

 Signs and tests

-Therapy commonly involves a series of homework assignments wherein the couple, in the privacy of their home, engage in sexual activities that reduce performance pressure and focus on pleasure.
+Therapy often involves a series of "homework" assignments.
+In the privacy of your home, you and your partner engage in sexual activities that reduce performance pressure and focus on pleasure.

-In cases where there is a problematic relationship or an inhibition of sexual desire between the couple, therapy to enhance the relationship and emotional intimacy may be required as a preliminary step.
+In cases where there is a problem with the relationship or a lack of sexual desire, you may need therapy to improve your relationship and emotional intimacy.

 If medications are causing the problem, your health care provider may recommond switching or stopping the medicine (if possible).
 A full recovery is possible if this can be done.